-The antennæ are small, and are only one pair, com-

-posed of two or three short, simple articulations.
+The antennæ are small, and are only one pair, composed of two or three short, simple articulations.

-The mouth-apparatus consists of a large well-developed sucking-tube and appendages, adapted for puncturing the skin of the animals upon which they live as parasites, and for sucking the juices of their bodies; and three pairs of foot-jaws, constructed for enabling them to fix themselves upon their prey.† being adapted for swimming.
+The mouth-apparatus consists of a large well-developed sucking-tube and appendages, adapted for puncturing the skin of the animals upon which they live as parasites, and for sucking the juices of their bodies; and three pairs of foot-jaws, constructed for enabling them to fix themselves upon their prey.+

-Their feet are four pairs, the greater number in general
+Their feet are four pairs, the greater number in general being adapted for swimming.

-From $\pi \epsilon \lambda \tau \eta$, a short shield; and $\kappa \epsilon \phi \alpha \lambda \sigma \nu$, head.
+\ From $\pi \epsilon \lambda \tau \eta$ , a short shield; and $\kappa \epsilon \phi \alpha \lambda o \nu$ , head.

-[†] Vide the more full description of these parts in Caligida.
++ Vide the more full description of these parts in Caligida.